 What Wix does well:

-Users who gave Wix a positive rating were happy with how intuitive Wix is.
-The drag-and-drop system is easy to use, and it allows businesses to create websites without any HTML coding knowledge.
+Users who gave Wix a positive rating were happy with how intuitive the Wix system is.
+The drag-and-drop interface is easy to use and allows businesses to create websites without coding knowledge.

 What Wix does not do well:

 Negative Wix reviewers complain about its slow servers.
-Websites created with Wix sometimes load slowly and are thought to not be very SEO friendly, which means websites made with Wix may not show up on the search engine results page.
+Websites created with Wix sometimes do load slowly and are thought to not be very SEO friendly, which means websites made with Wix may not show up highly on search engine results.

-Step 2 – Create a website with your option
+Step 2 – Create with Wix ADI or Wix Editor

-Option #1: Create a Wix website using Wix ADI
+Option #1: Create a website using Wix ADI

-In the next step, Wix asks for the kind of business website you want to build.
-It even suggests some options.
-If you aren’t sure about the kind of website you want to make, just hit some keywords and Wix will suggest relevant ideas.
+Wix will then asks for the kind of business website you want to build and suggests some basic options.
+If you aren’t sure about the kind of website you want to make, just input some keywords and Wix ADI will do the magic.

 After learning about the desired features of your website, Wix ADI prompts for the website’s name.